simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - Changes to SGs are applied immediately
         - Can have multiple SGs per instance
         - all inbound traffic blocked by default - all outbound allowed
-        - SGs are stateful, allowed inbound traffic is allowed back out, without needing to specify the outbound rule (ACLs work Stateless)
+        - SGs are **stateful**, allowed inbound traffic is allowed back out, without needing to specify the outbound rule (ACLs work Stateless)
         - Can't block specific traffic with SGs, only allow
     - Use Bastion Hosts (jumpbox) to ensure secure connections to instances
     - NAT instance (or prefer NAT gateway)